https-haley/Software-Engineering---Laser-Tag/README.md

 If you'd like to select a different network for UDP sockets, hit f2 on the player entry screen.

-To update an existing players username hit insert, then type the player ID, new username, and equipment ID (player must not already be added in the game).
-If the player is already added to the game, delete them first.
+To insert a player, hit the insert key and fill in the player ID, codename, and equipment ID.
+To update an existing player, hit f7, enter their player ID, and change the codename as needed.
+If the wrong equipment ID is used, delete the player from the entry screen and re-enter with the correct ID.